-NB: the opponent's witness brief is provided to assist in preparation for cross-examination.
+NB: the opponent's witness brief is provided to assist in preparation for cross-examination but should not be referred to in cross-examination.

 Witnesses receive their briefs together with witness instructions one hour prior to the commencement of the session, and competitors meet with their witness half an hour before the hearing.